JackBrowne556/Netflix-Churn-Project/README.md

   - Customers at the **6-month subscription mark**
   - **Single-profile** accounts
   - Customers in **Asia**
-- **Region-based churn differences are small**, suggesting targeted marketing is likely effective.
+- **Region-based churn differences are small**, suggesting targeted regional marketing is likely effective.
 - **Strongest linear relationships**:
   - **Age** → churn decreases as customers get older
   - **Offers Used** → churn decreases as more promotions are used